In This Article

-Containing 20% vitamin C, this potent but lightweight treatment will stimulate natural collagen production, promote firmness, brighten and even complexion, and overall give you a radiant healthy glow.
+Containing 20% vitamin C, this potent but lightweight treatment will stimulate natural collagen production, promote firmness, brighten and even complexion, and give you a radiant healthy glow.

 Here's a great gel-based eye serum that firms, lifts, and plumps your skin.
-With a matrix of hyaluronans, it supports natural elastin synthesis and brightens the pigments around your eyes, making it a great way to target dark circles an puffiness.
+With a matrix of hyaluronans, it supports natural elastin synthesis and brightens the pigments around your eyes, making it a great way to target dark circles and puffiness.

 Cestari TF, Dantas LP, Boza JC.
 Acquired Hyperpigmentations.
 An Bras Dermatol.
 2014;89(1):11-25. doi:10.1590/abd1806-4841.20142353